 Should a clinical education center ask that a student not be reassigned to that clinic, the student will be counseled and put on probation.

-I have read, understand, and agree to abide by this policy.
+I have read, understand, and d agree to abide by this policy.

+District No. - Charles Charles

+Printed Name Student Signature Date

 DCH Regional Medical Center School of Radiologic Technology Dress Code Policy